brad-j/laravel-caddy-template/README.md

 This template uses [Laravel 11](https://laravel.com/) (with [Breeze](https://laravel.com/docs/11.x/starter-kits#breeze-and-inertia)) with [Inertia](https://inertiajs.com/), [React](https://react.dev/), and [Sqlite](https://www.sqlite.org/) deployed to a VPS with [Caddy](https://caddyserver.com/).

-Click the Use this template button to create a repo.
+Click the green **Use this template** button to create a repo.

-`git clone` the repo and run the following commands:
+`git clone` the new repo and run the following commands:

 1. **Install Composer Dependencies**: